-Question Answer Marks EITHER 4(a) Discuss the presentation and significance of the relationship between Sergeant Troy and Fanny Robin in Far from the Madding Crowd .
+Question Answer Marks EITHER 4(a) In what ways, and with what effects, does Hardy explore different kinds of conflict in Far from the Madding Crowd ?
 25 Mark according to the levels of response marking criteria.
-OR 4(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Hardy's presentation of Gabriel in the novel.
+OR 4(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Hardy's presentation of the relationship between Bathsheba and Gabriel in the novel.
 25 Mark according to the levels of response marking criteria.